Nick689/CustomPOS/Usage.md

 - senario 1 - Discount cannot exceed Maxdisc.
 Public price will be applied when changing customer.
 - senario 2 - Discount can be set freely up to Maxdisc.
 Public price will be applied when changing customer.
 - senario 3 - Price can be set freely.
 Public price will be applied when changing customer.
-- senario 4 - Promo discount will be applied automaticaly when adding new item, duplicating invoice, public price button pressed, changing customer.
+- senario 4 - Promo discount will be applied when adding item, duplicating invoice, public price button pressed, changing customer.

-**Quantity check:**  Instead of forcing stock quantity records without any justification, you can call "stkchk()" stored procedure that will check every sales/arrivals and give you the theoretic quantity and the difference with current quantity for every items.
+**Quantity correction:**  Avoid mofiying quantities directly in stk table, you should make this only when error are detected by Stkchk that will give you theoretical quantity.

-**Inventory:**  There is no dedicated inventory module in CustomPOS, however you can adjust quantities by charging special "Inventory" customer with the properly signed quantity, 0 priced (the purpose for the "FREE" button) item you want to adjust.
+**Inventory:**  There is no dedicated inventory module in CustomPOS, you have to create a new account every year and charge it with $0.00 priced item you want to adjust (the purpose for the "ALL FREE" button).

 **Stock moving-management:**  See "Inventory", same operation.

 **Barcode:**  Linux user have to disable shift key while scanning case sensitive barcode.

-**Special items:**
-- **DIV** is the reference for miscellaneous item, it has editable name and price.
-You have to define correctly the "misc" constant in "global" library so that the program can retrieve this item in database.
-- **'**  Single quote at the beginning of the name indicate a comment.
+**Comment**  Comment can be added on invoice preceded with one of these characters:  " ' ` _ - ~ #

 **Stoping CustomPOS** You don't need to save this document when closing the file, partial cleanup is executed on staing and on closing.